 I go through the same feelings every year.
-At the end of Autumn, I am looking forward to a break from beekeeping tasks.
+At the end of Autumn, I am looking forward to the winter break from beekeeping tasks.
 But, after a few weeks, my mood changes and I cannot wait for Spring and get back into the hives.
-55 days to Spring!
+48 days to Spring!

 What is going on in my hive in July?

-As days are starting to get longer, the Queen's egg production is slowly beginning to increase.
-The brood nest is beginning to grow, resulting in increasing colony size in preparation for Spring.
-Check hives from outside, keep the entrance clear of weeds and other obstacles.
-Prepare boxes, frames, and equipment for Spring and Summer.
+As days get longer, the Queen's egg production slowly increases.
+The brood nest is beginning to grow, increasing colony size in preparation for Spring.
+Check hives from outside, and keep the entrance clear of weeds and other obstacles.
+Prepare boxes, frames, and equipment for Spring.

 Not every beehive makes it through Winter, so check for dead hives.

 On a warm afternoon, there is little or no bee activity at the entrance.